Hinata-Ishizawa/cophora/README.md

 ```

 ## Specify how many tools to install
 To specify the number of tools, use `-l` or `--line` (this option is default).
-The default value is 10.
+The default value is 10, so if no value is specified, it looks as if 10 tools are installed.

 ## Specify how many seconds to install
 Use `-s` or `--second`.
 The default value is 10.